riipandi/vitto/packages/vitto-plugin/README.md

 a modern static site generator.
 Perfect for documentation sites, blogs, portfolios, and any project that needs fast builds and flexible templating without the complexity of larger frameworks.

+Get started quickly using [create-vitto](https://www.npmjs.com/package/create-vitto) to scaffold your project.

 Visit the [project page](https://github.com/riipandi/vitto) for more detailed information.

 ## Installation